Supporting Global Neighbours– Voice Your Support for International Assistance!

 When we come together and speak out about an issue that we care about, our voices make a difference by influencing decision-makers to take action.

 One of the ways Canadian Foodgrains Bank works to end global hunger is by influencing public policies.
-We engage Canadian citizens in this work by selecting policy changes that can be accomplished through support from the public and asking concerned citizens to send personal, handwritten letters to their Members of Parliament.
-This year, in conjunction with our Good Soil campaign, we are asking people to write about Canada’s support for smallholder farmers around the world.
+Canadian citizens are important to realizing policy change, by voicing their support and sending personal, handwritten letters or emails to their Members of Parliament.

 Click here to order copies of the Harvest of Letters resource.